 It is likely that both defendants are wishing they had accepted the plaintiff’s previous offer to settle.

-In the state of New York, it is illegal for any establishment serving alcohol to serve to a patron who is visibly intoxicated.
+In the state of New York, it is illegal for any establishment serving alcohol to serve a patron who is visibly intoxicated.
 If they do, they can be held legally responsible for the injuries that are sustained if the patron causes an accident.

 Legally speaking, in order for a plaintiff to win their case, they must prove:

-Proving negligence can be difficult for someone to do without the help of an attorney and is certainly not a stress that any injured victim needs to take on while they should be focused on healing.
+Proving negligence can be difficult for someone to do without the help of an attorney and is certainly not stress that any injured victim needs to take on while they should be focused on healing.
 At Banville Law, our attorneys do everything they can to shoulder the burden for our clients so that the legal process goes as smoothly as possible and they ultimately get the compensation that they desperately need.